A project of Nairobi City County

 Building the Integrated Development Plan

-Around 42 organizations are working with Nairobi City County on the SPA planning process.
-Their work is organized into 7 thematic consortiums, as well as an 8th consortium responsible for community mobilisation, coordination, and communication.
+42 organizations working with Nairobi County on the SPA planning process.
+Their work is organized into 7 thematic consortiums – with an 8th mobilising and communicating with Mukuru’s residents.
+Each consortium contributes to the inclusive integrated development plan, by: